Rust for Rustaceans #4: Error Handling in Rust

 Actually I find it funny that the

-does not provide a way to distinguish between which stream caused the problem.
-It only returnsstd::io::Error
+std::io::copydoes not provide a way to distinguish between which stream caused the problem.
+It only returnsstd::io::Error, for which neither variant gives information about which stream has failed.

 Making your own error type